spinecone/build-a-bot-workshop/personalize_your_bot.md

 Here's a [mostly complete list of Python API wrappers](https://github.com/realpython/list-of-python-api-wrappers).

+It's also possible to make a unique bot without many changes or additions to the template. [@everyportland](https://twitter.com/everyportland) is a bot that has very minor differences from the original template.
+It tweets from a list of English nouns instead of a book, plus a Portland-specific modifier (i.e. "Natural abacuses").

 ****
-You can also check out the source code for these Python Twitter bots for ideas or examples:
+You can check out the source code for these Python Twitter bots for ideas or examples:
 *
 [@angryrichpeople](https://github.com/tpinecone/angry_rich_people) posts 1 star reviews of $$$$ Yelp reviews
 *